 This post may contain affiliate links, which help keep this content free.
 (Full disclosure)

 When you’re craving stuffed peppers but don’t want all the work of making them, this easy stuffed pepper soup recipe is your answer!
-It’s hearty, full of vegetables, and a cozy meal for cool nights.
-It’s best stuffed bell pepper soup I’ve ever made.
+It’s hearty, full of vegetables, and a cozy meal for cool nights — similar to keto chili, but with less simmering time.
+It’s best stuffed bell pepper soup I’ve ever made!
 And because this keto stuffed bell pepper soup is made with cauliflower rice instead of traditional white rice, it’s also naturally healthy, low carb, paleo, and whole30 approved, without any special ingredients.

 If you love stuffed peppers and have a little more time, try my more classic versions: taco stuffed peppers, lasagna stuffed peppers, chicken fajita stuffed peppers, or Mexican stuffed poblano peppers.

 - Saute aromatics.
 Heat oil in dutch oven until shimmering.
 Add minced garlic and saute until fragrant.

 - Brown beef.
 Add ground beef to dutch oven, breaking up with a spatula, and cook until browned.